IkJun1/SLO/README.md

 > Manage your documents anywhere, from any environment.

 SLO is a **personal knowledge management tool** built for people who work across multiple environments — servers, local machines, and beyond.
 Through MCP (Model Context Protocol), you can create and edit documents from anywhere.
 SLO also supports markdown-based editing, a graph view, and a **RAG chatbot** powered by your own documents.
+All documents and files are stored in the `vault/` folder within the project directory.

 ---